arangodb/docs/3.8/aql/graphs-k-paths.md

 - `OUTBOUND|INBOUND|ANY`: defines in which direction
   edges are followed (outgoing, incoming, or both)
 - `K_PATHS`: the keyword to compute all Paths
 - **startVertex** `TO` **targetVertex** (both string\|object): the two vertices between which the paths will be computed.
-This can be specified in the form of a ID string or in the form of a document with the attribute `_id`.
+This can be specified in the form of a document identifier string or in the form of an object with the attribute `_id`.
 All other values will lead to a warning and an empty result.
-If one of the specified documents does not exist, the result is empty as well and there is no warning.
+This is also the case if one of the specified documents does not exist.
 - `GRAPH` **graphName** (string): the name identifying the named graph.
   Its vertex and edge collections will be looked up.
 - `OPTIONS` **options** (object, *optional*): used to modify the execution of the search.
 Right now there are no options that trigger an effect.
-However this may change in the future.
+  However, this may change in the future.

 ### Working with collection sets